-Credentialed teachers are expected to familiarize themselves with the California Assessment of Student Performance and Progress (CAASPP) Interim Cumulative Assessments and Interim Assessment Blocks, Exact Path program, MobyMax, STAR Enterprise Early Literacy, Reading and Math student achievement data related to their classes.
+Credentialed teachers are expected to familiarize themselves with the California Assessment of Student Performance and Progress (CAASPP) Interim Cumulative Assessments and Interim Assessment Blocks, Exact Path program, MobyMax, and STAR Reading student achievement data

+Assessment Blocks, Exact Path program, MobyMax, and STAR Reading student achievement data related to their classes.
 Teachers will continue to use this information to target instruction.
 Student achievement test scores are also used to identify students for placement in academic intervention or enrichment groups using Response to Intervention and Instruction (RtI) designated instructional time.